 WATCH: Democratic lawmakers' day-long series of events to mark Jan.
 6 anniversary

-Thursday marks one year since a mob of supporters of former President Donald Trump stormed the U.S. Capitol building hoping to block lawmakers from certifying Joe Biden's 2020 election win.

-Biden is marking the anniversary with a speech at the Capitol in which he strongly condemned the violence and said Trump "has created and spread a web of lies about the 2020 election.
+President Biden marked the anniversary of the Jan.
+6 attack on the Capitol with a scathing speech in which he strongly condemned the violence and said his predecessor, Donald Trump, "has created and spread a web of lies about the 2020 election."

-"For the first time time in our history a president not just lost the election, he tried to prevent a peaceful transfer of power as a violent mob breached the capitol," Biden said.
+Speaking from Statuary Hall just outside the House chamber, Biden said that "for the first time time in our history, a president not just lost the election, he tried to prevent a peaceful transfer of power as a violent mob breached the Capitol."

 "We must make sure that never happens again."